johncmanuel/johncarlomanuel.com/README.md

    -> see <https://games.thicc-thighs.de/>
 9. add special fx on website according to the dates
-   -> i.e snowflakes falling from top of screen to down during December
+   -> i.e snowflakes falling from top of screen to down during December -> can be a game where you click snowflakes and get points saved in localstorage
 10. maybe one day make a page about my current worldbuilding journey

 ## create-svelte